 Adjust the trim tab with the engine stopped.
-Remove the gear case grommet (BFP60A models).
-Loosen the bolt above the trim tab, turn the trim tab, and then tighten the bolt securely.
+Remove the gear case grommet.
+Loosen the trim tab bolt above the trim tab, turn the trim tab, and then tighten the bolt and install the gear case grommet securely.

 When the trim tab is correctly adjusted, steering effort will be equal in both directions.